brokenprogrammer/ircbot/README.md

 * Print out logs of user messages

 ##Installing
-To set up your own developing envornment to run the ircbot is easy!
+To set up your own developing environment to run the ircbot is easy!
 Clone the repo by typing this into git:
 ```
 	git clone https://github.com/brokenprogrammer/ircbot.git